`Sandarbha`

 Karm Yoga

-Krishna, in said conversation, lays out an elaborate method to help us stay afloat in the waves of joy and grief associated with the rise and the fall.
-A method that was unheard till he said it and remains unique to date.
-This message of Karm Yoga is both - rational and practical.
-It doesn't warrant a leap of faith because it is experiential.
-Not only does it offer the exit from the cycles - Nirvana, it also makes the followers feel "blessed and blissed " that obviously translates into worldly success.
-Thus Karm Yoga is a useful guide rail to navigate modern life.
+In the aforementioned conversation, Krishna lays out an elaborate method to help us stay afloat in the waves of joy and grief associated with the rise and fall.
+This method was unheard of until he articulated it, and it remains unique to this day.
+The message of Karm Yoga is both rational and practical.
+It doesn't require a leap of faith because it is experiential.
+Not only does it offer an exit from the cycles—Nirvana—but it also makes its followers feel "blessed and blissed," which obviously translates into worldly success.
+Thus, Karm Yoga is a useful guide rail for navigating modern life.

 My Journey

-Birth and education in India ensures that we are unknowingly caught up with the stories of Rama and Krishna; and many more.
-But these narratives take a back seat as you immerse yourself in work , career and kids.
-Nothing different for me; but as I started thinking about India - afresh; from a vantage to explain it to someone who is never been to India ; in a way, my dormant interest got rekindled.
+Growing up and being educated in India ensures that one is unknowingly exposed to the stories of Rama and Krishna, among many others.
+But these narratives take a back seat as one immerses oneself in work, career, and kids.
+It was no different for me.
+But as I started thinking about India afresh—from the vantage point of explaining it to someone who has never been there—my dormant interest was rekindled.
 It could also be that I had turned fifty!
-I realized that I hadn't fully (cover to cover) read Gītā myself and the parts that I thought I had in me , were kinda fading away.
-Even then , it wasn't easy for me to jump back into Gītā blindfolded.
-Truth be told, I did my due diligence!
+I realized that I hadn't fully read the Gītā myself (from cover to cover), and the parts I thought I knew were fading away.
+Even then, it wasn't easy for me to jump back into the Gītā blindfolded.
+Truth be told, I did my due diligence.
 Here is my rationale before I took on the journey.
-First obvious comfort was - the ideas of Gītā appealed to me because it didn't ask me give up my life for a strange unknown blessing.
-All it basically says is just do your duties without worrying about the outcomes.
+The first obvious comfort was that the ideas of the Gītā appealed to me because it didn't ask me to give up my life for a strange, unknown blessing.
+All it basically says is to do your duties without worrying about the outcomes.
 In addition …

 • It didn't ask me to visit a temple or light up the candles at a church.
 In fact it didn't sound religious at all.
 It calls for realization of your inner "self" and it says once you know yourself, you are the God!

-• Despite being part of Hindu scriptures, Gītā doesn't belong to any religion nor does it advocate a specific God or a specific way to worship.
-In fact, it rejects the popular religious ideas.
-The situation itself was very symbolic - you have a king talking to a prince in the middle of a war.
-There were no long bearded monks there.
-This discourse was NOT at a Himalayan cave.
-In fact , it was not even a discourse - it was a one on one conversation.
-And the outcome of this conversation was the biggest blood shed ever known to the mankind - at least, till the time of its writing.
-There sure is nothing religious about it.
+• Despite being part of Hindu scriptures, the Gītā doesn't belong to any single religion, nor does it advocate for a specific God or way of worship.
+In fact, it rejects popular religious ideas.
+The situation itself is very symbolic: a king talking to a prince in the middle of a war.
+There were no long-bearded monks present.
+This discourse did not take place in a Himalayan cave.
+In fact, it wasn't even a discourse; it was a one-on-one conversation.
+And the outcome of this conversation was the greatest bloodshed known to mankind—at least, up to the time of its writing.
+There is surely nothing religious about it.

 • Being attached to "Actions" made me more effective at my chores.
 I got better at fitness.
 Once I stopped chasing a number for "Financial Independence" and started focusing on right investment actions, the number automatically came through.

-All above were good enough to engage , but the thing that really won me over …
+All of the above were good enough reasons to engage, but the thing that really won me over was...

 The third option!

-If we start a game, a common perception is there are two possible outcomes - we win , or we lose.
-Win means we are happy, lose means life sucks.
-In a normal game, if we keep on losing, ultimately we run out of the chips or the casino closes on us (assuming we are not at 24 X 7 Las Vegas!).
-So the third possible outcome is the game ends.
-What if we are in a game that can't be stopped ….ever?
+When we start a game, a common perception is that there are two possible outcomes: we win, or we lose.
+Winning means we are happy; losing means life sucks.
+In a normal game, if we keep losing, we ultimately run out of chips, or the casino closes (assuming we are not in 24/7 Las Vegas!).
+So, the third possible outcome is that the game ends.
+What if we are in a game that can never be stopped?

 Isn't life one such game?
-Leaving the concept of reincarnation at a bay (for the time being ) - I asked myself - Is it possible to be alive but not play the game!
+Leaving the concept of reincarnation at bay (for the time being), I asked myself: is it possible to be alive but not play the game?

-There seems no option to pack the cards , sit in the casino bar and just enjoy a drink - no game.
+There seems to be no option to pack the cards, sit at the casino bar, and just enjoy a drink—no game.

 Even if I don't "use" the exit, there must be one.
 Where is my third option?
-To just "be" - at peace.
-I thought doing "nothing" might work.
+To just "be"—at peace.
+I thought "doing nothing" might work.
 It doesn't.
-In fact , being able to do nothing is very difficult.
-It is the freedom.
-Freedom is actually tied to the actions.
-Anyone can think or imagine whatever they want to do; but that is not so when it comes down to actions.
-For actions we need permissions.
-There are permissions to be sought at the work place, at home ; even from our own body.
-Our ability to do what we want to is freedom.
-And if we want to do "nothing", then being able to do that is freedom.
-Turns out this ultimate freedom isn't possible.
-No matter what we do , we still need to breathe, drink , eat and millions of other chores to run this body.
-With every single layer of sophistication or automation, we add another layer of chores that must be done.
+In fact, being able to do nothing is very difficult.
+It is freedom.
+Freedom is actually tied to actions.
+Anyone can think or imagine whatever they want, but that is not the case when it comes to actions.
+For actions, we need permission.
+We need to seek permission at the workplace, at home, and even from our own bodies.
+Our ability to do what we want is freedom.
+And if we want to do "nothing," then being able to do that is freedom.
+Turns out, this ultimate freedom isn't possible.
+No matter what we do, we still need to breathe, drink, eat, and perform millions of other chores to run this body.
+With every layer of sophistication or automation, we add another layer of chores that must be done.
 Charging our cell phone is now as important as drinking water!

 It just seemed unfair that I was neither asked if I wanted to play in the first place, nor do I have permission to leave.
-No doubt this is a beautiful physical reality but it feels like a beautiful jail if we don't have the permission to see past it.
-Or do whatever we want to.
-On top of that - the reincarnation thing (if true) sounds as if , I am stuck here for the eternity , playing these Squid games!
+No doubt, this is a beautiful physical reality, but it feels like a beautiful jail if we don't have permission to see past it.
+Or do whatever we want.
+On top of that, the reincarnation thing (if true) sounds as if I am stuck here for eternity, playing these Squid Games!
 Isn't it?

 Nirvana

-Krishna says - Nirvana is the real victory and that is the real goal.
+Krishna says that Nirvana is the real victory and the real goal.
 And he proposes Karm Yoga as the only path.
-In essence, Gītā gives a new destination and also paves the singular path to it.
+In essence, the Gītā gives a new destination and paves the singular path to it.
 Why singular?
-Why only path?
-Because , it says , all other paths finally lead to Karm Yoga.
+Why the only path?
+Because, it says, all other paths ultimately lead to Karm Yoga.

-And here is the Kicker - It says we don't need to perform any special drill.
-All we need to do is just change our approach to "Actions".
-From "influenced by desires" to "free from desires".
-In a way we are only shifting our focus from desires to actions.
+And here is the kicker: it says we don't need to perform any special drills.
+All we need to do is change our approach to "actions."
+From "influenced by desires" to "free from desires."
+In a way, we are only shifting our focus from desires to actions.

-If all I need to do is change the approach to things I anyway do - invest in stocks, love my dogs, run , chat with friends, take care of a family , drink some good wine and come up with occasional tweets; then obviously there is no down side to trying out Nirvana route!
-Kinda "no-brainer" …
+If all I need to do is change my approach to the things I do anyway—invest in stocks, love my dogs, run, chat with friends, take care of my family, drink some good wine, and come up with occasional tweets—then obviously, there is no downside to trying the Nirvana route!
+It's a "no-brainer."

 Turns out it is harder than what I thought.
 Desires creep into everything we do.
-Thus Karm Yoga is a skill , just like playing the Violin.
-The good news is Gītā has all the information.
-We still need to practice though ; because just information is not sufficient.
-Gītā is experiential.
+Thus, Karm Yoga is a skill, just like playing the violin.
+The good news is that the Gītā has all the information.
+We still need to practice, though, because information alone is not sufficient.
+The Gītā is experiential.

-Somewhat better news is, the work done on this path never goes wasted.
-This assurance comes from the "auto save mode"!
-Krishna knows, we will wander off track ; get swayed by the desires- thus the assurance that once we start on Karm Yoga , just like swimming , we will never forget it.
-We can always come back at any point, reset our password (if forgot), and get started from where we left …
+The somewhat better news is that the work done on this path is never wasted.
+This assurance comes from the "auto-save mode"!
+Krishna knows we will wander off track and get swayed by desires.
+Thus, the assurance that once we start on Karm Yoga, just like swimming, we will never forget it.
+We can always come back at any point, a reset of our password (if forgotten), and get started from where we left off.

 Isn't Nirvana a desire?

-Gītā says - only till we are learning.
-Once we attain Karm Yoga, even the desire to exit vanishes - thus the eternal peace.
-In fact Karm Yoga is not about exiting the life.
-It is about riding wave above the cycles of happiness and pains.
-Exit happens whenever it needs to happen.
-At this stage we are not even a Karm Yogi.
-We are simply a Yogi - means connected.
+The Gītā says, only until we are learning.
+Once we attain Karm Yoga, even the desire to exit vanishes, thus bringing eternal peace.
+In fact, Karm Yoga is not about exiting life.
+It is about riding the wave above the cycles of happiness and pain.
+The exit happens whenever it needs to happen.
+At this stage, we are not even a Karm Yogi.
+We are simply a Yogi—which means connected.

 This writing work

-It is hard to label Gītā as spiritual or scientific.
-It offers experiential method that is as testable as science.
-At the same time it warrants dedication, commitment and rigor which is common to any "problem solving" apparatus.
-A new reader might see the later as a "call for faith".
+It is hard to label the Gītā as spiritual or scientific.
+It offers an experiential method that is as testable as science.
+At the same time, it warrants a dedication, commitment, and rigor common to any "problem-solving" apparatus.
+A new reader might see the latter as a "call for faith."
 The best approach is to treat it beyond labels.
-Walk the line and determine yourself if it works.
-If it does, take on to the next iteration.
+Walk the line and determine for yourself if it works.
+If it does, take on the next iteration.

-As we start invoking Gītā into our lives, first curious to see if it works and later as the path pulls us in, we realize Gītā is based out of pure logic.
-It may not not be grounded in the mathematical equations but a slightly deeper experience opens up the door to its superlative rationale that is baked into common sense above all.
-In a way, it could act as a unifier between two conflicting ideologies of our time - Science and Religion.
-And that is exactly this text is about.
-One of my motive is to bridge this gap , at least make a start.
+As we start invoking the Gītā into our lives, we are at first curious to see if it works.
+Later, as the path pulls us in, we realize the Gītā is based on pure logic.
+It may not be grounded in mathematical equations, but a slightly deeper experience opens the door to its superlative rationale, which is, above all, baked into common sense.
+In a way, it could act as a unifier between two conflicting ideologies of our time: science and religion.
+And that is exactly what this text is about.
+One of my motives is to bridge this gap, or at least make a start.

-It simply means "Arjuna Said".
-As we know, Gītā is a conversation where Arjuna asked the questions and Krishna answered them with love and respect.
-Think of this work, as Arjuna of this time , explaining back what he understood.
-A loop back mechanism to ensure intact delivery of communication and also its intent.
-And also using his own language, his metaphors and his analogies.
+It simply means "Arjuna Said."
+As we know, the Gītā is a conversation in which Arjuna asked the questions, and Krishna answered them with love and respect.
+Think of this work as Arjuna of this time, explaining back what he understood.
+A loop-back mechanism to ensure the intact delivery of the communication and its intent.
+And also using his own language, metaphors, and analogies.

 My goal is to say it in the most accessible way.
-My hope is, in the process, I will be able to boil it down to a modern document that is beyond blind faith and is logically appealing.
+My hope is that in the process, I will be able to boil it down to a modern document that is beyond blind faith and is logically appealing.